 One Steve Limit: Averted, there are other Pharaohs mentioned.
 In fact, it's likely that Joseph served under multiple Pharaohs.

-Reasonable Authority Figure: He was willing to accommodate Joseph's relatives in Goshen, a particularly fertile area of Egypt where they would be able to graze their flocks (and also where they would be separate from the Egyptian populace, as Egyptians tended to look down on shepherds).
+Reasonable Authority Figure: He seems to appreciate Joseph a lot and is kind to his family when they arrive.
+He was willing to accommodate Joseph's relatives in Goshen, a particularly fertile area of Egypt where they would be able to graze their flocks (and also where they would be separate from the Egyptian populace, as Egyptians tended to look down on shepherds).